 After a while you’ll start to ask yourself whether you should be doing more than (in my case) donations to Oxfam and the occasional disaster appeal.

 The turning point for me was probably my trip to Lebanon where I ran with both Syrian refugees and kids from the meanest streets in Beirut.
-I realised I couldn’t keep just thinking about this – I actually had to do something.
+I couldn’t keep just thinking about this – I actually had to do something.

 Pretty much every country in the world will tell you that they need additional investment in health care, education, housing, transport, clean water, the economy etc etc. All vitally important of course – but also all areas in which I neither have any expertise nor sufficient funds to make a difference.

 Then I realised that I should stick to what Run the World is all about and support people / programmes / organisations that:

 - Promote and encourage people to adopt physically active and healthy lifestyles ; and/or